FARM: Foundational Aerial Radio Map for Intelligent Low-Altitude Networking: Experiments

 \subsection{Performance Evaluation}

-\subsubsection{Multi-dataset unified learning}
+\subsubsection{Multi-dataset Unified Learning}

 The in-domain evaluation results, summarized in Fig.~\ref{fig:comparsion_results}a, demonstrate that FARM achieves SOTA performance across all ten datasets.
 In the context of condition-free construction, AE emerges as the strongest baseline.
-Compared to AE, FARM reduces the NMSE by an average of 8.13 dB and the RMSE by 2.99 dB while simultaneously improving PSNR and SSIM by 8.81 dB and 0.0503, respectively.
-When compared to Kriging, these advantages are even more pronounced, with average NMSE and RMSE reductions of 11.66 dB and 5.24 dB.
+Compared to AE, FARM reduces the NMSE by an average of $8.13$ dB and the RMSE by $2.99$ dB while simultaneously improving PSNR and SSIM by $8.81$ dB and $5\%$, respectively.
+When compared to Kriging, these advantages are even more pronounced, with average NMSE and RMSE reductions of $11.66$ dB and $5.24$ dB.
 These significant gains highlight the superior ability of FARM to enhance overall construction accuracy and preserve structural fidelity within the aerial radio environment.
-For condition-based construction, RadioUNet and RadioDiff provide comparable baseline performances.
-FARM outperforms RadioUNet by decreasing the average NMSE and RMSE by 3.52 dB and 0.95 dB, respectively, alongside gains of 3.44 dB in PSNR and 0.0111 in SSIM.
-Similar improvements are observed over RadioDiff, where FARM reduces the average NMSE by 3.40 dB and RMSE by 0.81 dB.

-Notably, although RadioDiff employs an advanced generative formulation, it does not significantly outperform RadioUNet in this aerial context.
-This performance plateau is attributed to the fact that both benchmarks operate in a terrestrial slice-wise manner.
-While RadioUNet’s deterministic mapping effectively captures the regular FSPL structures typical of high-altitude slices, RadioDiff’s explicit denoising process increases learning complexity without yielding proportional gains for such distributions.
-In contrast, FARM leverages its foundation model architecture to jointly model volumetric dependencies, consistently outperforming representative baselines across all operating modes.